 This step is actually creating a wp-config.php file into your WordPress’s root folder.
 Alternatively, you can also create this file manually yourself.
 A template wp-config-sample.php is provided as an example.
 If wp-config.php is correctly created, then this dialog step will be skipped.

 If WordPress is able to access the database, show this success message.
 Otherwise, it will complain.

 Give your site a name and make a user:

-You must provide a e-mail address for the user created, however, if your computer have no SMTP server running, you machine will not be able to send e-mail.
+You must provide an e-mail address for the new user created, however, if your computer has no SMTP server running, your machine will not be able to send the e-mail.

 If configuration and user creation succeeded you will see this screen:

 Now you can try to view your site from: